juampynr/syncdb/README.md

 This project implements <a href="https://www.lullabot.com/articles/importing-huge-databases-faster" title="Lullabot article">two Drush commands
-to export and import large databases faster</a>.
+to export and import large Drupal 7 or 8 databases faster</a>.
 It does it by splitting tables into separate files and importing them afterwards in parallel.

 Here is a description of each command: